0xkrnn/TryHackMe-Rooms/README.md

 # TryHackMe-Rooms
-Here are some list of free Try hack me room links
+Here are some list of free Try hack me room list!
+You should definitely check out

 Intro: